dmorais/gttp/README.md

 # By default the program output to cwd, to modify this behavior
 python gttp.py -o <path-to-output-dir>

-# GTTP splits the yml file into chunks of 50 tools per yml (this prevents the tool to hang due to proxy problems)
+# GTTP splits the yml file into chunks of 50 tools per yml (this prevents the tool from hanging due to proxy/network problems)
 # You can modify this by passing -l with a multiple of 4
 python gttp.py -l 400